 Significant Potential Incidents

-2016 was the first full year that we recorded significant potential incidents (SPIs) – defined as actual or near-hit incidents that, under different circumstances, could have reasonably resulted in at least one fatality – in conformance with our standard, which had been developed in 2015.
-There were 29 SPIs reported over the course of the year.
-They were investigated in the same manner as fatalities.
-Detailed investigations to identify the cause(s) of each incident were completed, and actions to prevent recurrence were identified and implemented.
-The most common types of SPIs in 2016 related to light vehicles, heavy mobile equipment and working at heights.
-As a result, we are focusing on efforts to identify and strengthen critical controls in these areas at all our operating sites.
-Examples of specific SPIs from the year include:
+Sherritt records significant potential incidents (SPIs) – defined as actual or near-hit incidents that, under different circumstances, could have reasonably resulted in at least one fatality – in conformance with our standard.
+There were 18 SPIs reported in 2020, which represents an increase from nine SPIs reported in 2019.
+The SPIs were investigated to identify the cause(s) of each incident, and actions to prevent recurrence were identified and implemented.
+The most common types of SPIs in 2020 continued to be related to heavy mobile equipment, process releases, and light vehicles.
+As a result, we are focusing on efforts to identify, strengthen and implement further critical controls in these areas at all of our operating sites.

-One of the most important ways we protect both communities and our business is through effective emergency preparedness and response planning.
-At our operating sites, we develop plans, grounded in scenario/risk assessments, to protect the public, the environment and infrastructure, in the event of a significant incident.
+Another important way we mitigate potential impacts to both communities and our business is through effective emergency preparedness and response planning.
+At our operating sites, we develop plans that are grounded in scenario/risk assessments to protect the public, the environment and infrastructure in the event of a significant incident.
 We also implement actions to limit the severity of impacts, should an incident occur.

-In Madagascar and Canada, Sherritt is responsible for leading emergency response efforts at its sites, while in Cuba we support our joint venture partners and the government authorities who take the lead in responding to operational emergencies.
-Refer to this case study for more information on the Cuban approach.
-Whenever possible, we coordinate closely with emergency responders in both preparedness and response activities, and we regularly conduct joint training exercises with them.
+In Canada, Sherritt is responsible for leading emergency response efforts at its sites, while in Cuba we support our joint venture partners and the government authorities who take the lead in responding to operational emergencies.
+This case study has more information on the Cuban approach.
+Whenever possible, we coordinate closely with emergency responders in both preparedness and response activities, and we regularly conduct joint training exercises.

-Sherritt is developing an enterprise-wide Crisis Management Standard that includes emergency response.
-The standard is influenced by Canadian and international practices, including the Mining Association of Canada’s Towards Sustainable Mining (TSM) Crisis Management Planning protocol, the Incident Command System’s (ICS) management approach, and the United Nations Awareness and Preparedness of Emergencies at the Local Level (APELL) Programme.
+Sherritt’s enterprise-wide Crisis Management Standard is informed by Canadian and international practices, including the Mining Association of Canada’s Towards Sustainable Mining (TSM) Crisis Management and Communications Planning Protocol and the Incident Command System’s (ICS) management approach.

 Emergency Response Planning and Training